Alex-Colgan/Final-Project/Read Me.md

 Currently all objects retrieve from local storage on change and on load.
 Will need to update this so that it works with a button.

+Updates to this file Needed!

+Current bugs:
+-More than one additional email or phone number is not saved correctly to local storage and displays as undefined on page load.

+For restoring user info, could remove page load functionality and instead use a button.

 ## Styles